 Global War on Terrorism Service Medal

-Air Force Expeditionary Service Ribbon with Golf Border and oak leaf cluster
+Air Force Expeditionary Service Ribbon with Gold Border and oak leaf cluster

 EFFECTIVE DATES OF PROMOTION

 Second Lieutenant, October 1994